AntonioPrimera/laravel-web-page/readme.md

 ## Architecture

-The web page uses Components and Bits to be able to store any configurable data.
-Components are used to group other components and bits.
-Bits are used to store texts, image urls or any other data which will be displayed.
+The web page uses WebComponents and WebBits to be able to store any configurable data.
+WebComponents are used to group other WebComponents and WebBits.
+WebBits are used to store texts, image urls or any other data which will be displayed.

+WebComponents and WebBits are Eloquent Models, which are created using a recipe, like a database migration, once, during the setup of the application, right after setting up the database.

-### Components
+### WebComponents

-Components are Eloquent Models,
+WebComponents are Eloquent Models, which can be organized in a hierarchy, having as parent either the WebPage itself (which is the root of this hierarchy), or another WebComponent.

+WebComponents can have as children other WebComponents and / or WebBits.

-### Bits
+### WebBits

+WebBits are models, considered data nodes, contrary to WebComponents, which are providing the WebPage structure.
+WebComponents are branches and WebBits are leaves.

+WebBits can have relations to other models, like Media Items from Spatie Laravel Media Library.

+The main role of WebBits is to store data in one or many languages.
+These are specific to multi-lingual websites.

+WebBit data is stored as an array, so it can hold some data several levels deep.

 ### Creating a recipe (via Artisan)